How to Import Microsoft Money Files Into Quicken

 - Plan for time after the data conversion to add or adjust budgets, loan accounts, and other items.

-02Download Money Plus Sunset Deluxe
+Download Money Plus Sunset Deluxe

 If You Already Use Quicken

-If You Haven't Entered Transactions Into Quicken Yet
+If You Haven't Entered Transactions Into Quicken

-- Quicken will find your .mny Money data file and will start converting.
-If you have multiple Money data files that you want to convert, follow the steps for Already Installed Quicken above for the remaining data files.
+Quicken will find your .mny Money data file and will start converting it.
+If you have multiple Money data files that you want to convert, follow the steps for "If You Already Use Quicken" above to create new folders for the remaining data files.

-- After the conversion completes, you'll see Read Next Steps.
+After the conversion completes, you'll see Read Next Steps.
 Click on this and read the instructions given.

-After running the Quicken Data Converter on Microsoft Money data, Quicken opens and prompts you to update the data to the most current version.
-Go ahead and update the data.
+Once you close the Next Steps window, your converted file will open.
+Quicken will open and prompt you to update the data to the most current version.
+Go ahead and update it.

 If you have trouble with your Money to Quicken data conversion, refer to the Quicken Support page.